-Optional Readings
+Optional readings

-Jeff Gill.
+- \ Jeff Gill.
 2006.
-Essential Mathematics for Political and Social Research.

-Timothy M. Hagle.
+Essential Mathematics for Political and Social Research. - Timothy M. Hagle.
 1995.
 Basic Math for Social Scientists: Concepts (Series in Quantitative Applications for Social Scientists).
-This is part of the Sage monograph series.

-William D. Berry and Stanley Feldman.
+This is part of the Sage monograph series. - \ William D. Berry and Stanley Feldman.
 1985.
 Multiple Regression in Practice.
-(Series in Quantitative Applications for Social Scientists).
-This is part of the Sage monograph series.
+Series in Quantitative Applications for Social Scientists).
+This is part of the Sage monograph series. - \ Gary King.

-Gary King.
 1989.
 Unifying Political Methodology: The Likelihood Theory of Statistical Inference.
-Cambridge: New York.
+Cambridge: New York. - \ Morris H. DeGroot and Mark J. Schervish.
+2002.
+Probability and Statistics.
+Addison-Wesley.

-Statistical Software

-I ask that you purchase a copy of Stata (Version 9, 10, 11, or 12 is fine).
+I am also asking that you purchase a copy of Stata (Version 9, 10, or 11 is fine).
 This can be purchased at a significantly discounted student rate on Tigerware.
-Students may purchase a one year license, Stata Intercooled, or the more expensive Stata Special Edition.
-Please avoid the Stata Student Edition.
+Students may purchase a year license, Stata Intercooled, or the more expensive Stata Special Edition.
+You should avoid the Stata Student Edition.
 There are far too many restrictions and you will not be able to work through all the required assignments.
 While initially expensive, Stata is perhaps the most widely used and flexible statistical package in the social and basic sciences.
 Also, subsequent statistics classes in this department will require or encourage you to purchase Stata.
 We will periodically hold Stata workshops throughout the semester, and you should feel free to bring your laptops to class if you would like to work through examples.

-There will be several Stata "labs" held throughout the semester.
+There will be several Stata labs held throughout the semester.
 If you have a laptop, or access to a laptop, you should bring it to these labs.
 All the syntax we use will be made available on Moodle, as well as Stata screenshots and detailed instructions.
-It is your responsibility to attend these training labs.
+It is your responsibility to attend these labs.
 While I am more than willing to provide instruction and guidance, I will not go through the lab material multiple times.
 If you miss the lab material, it is your responsibility to learn the material, either on your own or with the help of your classmates.
 You should direct technical questions to the TA assigned to this course, Cassie Black.
 Cassie will help you get data into Stata and troubleshoot issues regarding installation and analysis.